csaden/csaden.github.io/HackReactor/_posts/2015-07-01-Design-to-the-Interface.md

 ### What did you learn today?

 We discussed best practices and code reuse in one of today's lectures.
 Sometimes, I tune out because I know the material well already, but this lecture stood out to me.
-I know I don't fully grasp all of the ideas such as encapsulation, isolation, thin interfaces, and modules, but I know these will become increasingly important as I continue learning about Javascript and software engineering.
+I know I don't fully grasp all of the ideas such as encapsulation, isolation, thin interfaces, and modules, but I know these will become increasingly important as I continue learning about JavaScript and software engineering.
 I think these ideas will play out more when I actually design a program or work on parts of a larger system.
 I'm excited for those moments.

 ### Did you learn anything new about yourself?